Timor Gap Treaty: Effect of East Timor's independence on the treaty

-Current Position
+Current position

 The Timor Gap Treaty was replaced by the Timor Sea Treaty between the Government of East Timor and the Government of Australia (Timor Sea Treaty).
 On 20 May 2002, The Timor Sea Treaty was signed in Dili by the Australian Prime Minister at the time, John Howard, and the then East Timorese Prime Minister, Mari Alkatiri.
-This was the same day that East Timor gained independence from UN rule.
+This was the same day that East Timor gained independence from UN rule (as Timor-Leste).
 This new treaty created only one zone.
-Revenue from that zone was divided 10% to Australia and 90% to East Timor.
+Revenue from that zone was divided 10% to Australia and 90% to Timor-Leste.

-In April 2016, East Timor brought conciliation proceedings against Australia under Annex V of the UNCLOS with the intent of establishing permanent maritime boundaries.
+In April 2016, Timor-Leste brought conciliation proceedings against Australia under Annex V of the UNCLOS with the intent of establishing permanent maritime boundaries.
 A UNCLOS Conciliation Commission considered the matter and was able to solve the boundary disputes of each party.
 Following the proceedings, the Treaty between Australia and the Democratic Republic of Timor-Leste Establishing their Maritime Boundaries in the Timor Sea (Maritime Boundaries Treaty) was drafted.
-The Maritime Boundaries Treaty was signed on 9 March 2018 at the UN Headquarters in New York by the Foreign Ministers of Australia and East Timor.
+The Maritime Boundaries Treaty was signed on 9 March 2018 at the UN Headquarters in New York by the Foreign Ministers of Australia and Timor-Leste.
 This treaty established permanent maritime boundaries between East Timor and Australia and a framework for resource development.

 The Timor Sea Treaty was terminated on 30 August 2019 when the Maritime Boundaries Treaty came into force.